will16363/326_final_project/README.md

 Created the print_status_bar, increase_health, decrease_health, use_supply, and gather_supplies functions

 ### Takuya Kameyama
-Created the ZombiePlayer and BossZombie classs and all of their methods
+Created the ZombiePlayer and BossZombie classes and all of their methods

 ### Patrice Shumate
 Created the main and parse_args funtions